NGIF Industry Grants, in collaboration with the International Gas Union, has launched a $10MM Global Cleantech Challenge.

 - Liquefied Natural Gas (LNG)

-- The competition is open to Canadian as well as international small to medium-sized enterprises (SMEs), including technology development startups.
+- The competition is open to Canadian as well as international small to medium-sized enterprises (SMEs), including technology development start-ups.
+The following definitions are used to define SMEs and startups:

 - Technology Readiness Level (TRL) 6 or higher technologies.
 If achieving TRL 6 is imminent, late TRL 5 technologies will be considered.

-- Canadian and international small and medium-sized enterprises (SMEs) that are non-subsidiary, and independent technology development firms that employ fewer than 500 employees.
+- Small and medium-sized enterprises (SMEs) are non-subsidiary, independent technology development firms that employ fewer than 500 employees.

-- Canadian and international technology development startups that are non-subsidiary, independent technology development firms that employ fewer than 100 employees, generate less than CAD $25 million in annual revenues, and are focused on developing and scaling up pre-commercial technologies.
+- Technology development start-ups are non-subsidiary, independent technology development firms that employ fewer than 100 employees, generate less than CAD $25 million in annual revenues, and are focused on developing and scaling up pre-commercial technologies.